ccUnity3d/Brainztorm-docs/manual/users/server.rst

 - *First*: It indicates that you should start with the set value.
 Example: Start with the word "Apple".
 - *Last*: It indicates that you should end with the set value.
 Example: End with the word "Apple".
 - *Exactly*: It indicates that you should exactly the value.
 Example: Exactly the word "Apple" without case sensitive.
 - *Inverse First*: It indicates that you should start with the set value.
-Example: Start with the word "محمد".
+Example: Start with the word "Apple".
 - *Inverse First*: It indicates that you should end with the set value.
-Example: End with the word "محمد".
+Example: End with the word "Apple".
 - *Inverse Exactly*: It indicates that you should exactly the value.
-Example: Exactly the word "محمد".
+Example: Exactly the word "Apple".
 - *None*: It indicates that you should exactly the value.
 Example: Exactly the word "Apple" with case sensitive.

 When updating your username Brainztorm checks the list of profanity filters and see if it is a word that meets any criteria: